dekkerlab/5C-CBFb-SMMHC-Inhib/data_processing_steps.md

 ## 11) tab2hdf:

-In order to balance our matrices we need the data in hdf5 format.
+In order to balance our matrices, we need the data in hdf5 format.
 The conversion is done as follows.

 `python ~/tab2hdf/scripts/tab2hdf.py -i Lucio5C-A1-HB-20-30-Combined__6217-KelliherMyc.score.subset.symmetrical.selfMerged.matrix.gz -v`